videolan/x265/doc/reST/cli.rst

 .. option:: --hrd-concat, --no-hrd-concat

-    Set concantenation flag for the first keyframe in the HRD buffering period SEI.
+    Set concatenation flag for the first keyframe in the HRD buffering period SEI.
 This is to signal the decoder if splicing is performed during bitstream generation.
     Recommended to enable this option during chunked encoding, except for the first chunk.
     Default disabled.